curbengh/curbengh.github.io/source/_posts/busybox-httpd-aws.md

 busybox   85600        www-data    3u  IPv4 527284      0t0  TCP *:80 (LISTEN)
 ```

-But we still can't escape the fact that `httpd` is still started using root:
+But we still can't escape the fact that `httpd` was started using root:

 ```
 $ ps aux | grep httpd